coyoteclan/custom_gametypes/README.md

 # Goal
-- CoDaMize these gametypes:
-lts, htf and kc from awe
-dom from UO
+- CoDaMize these gametypes: lts, htf and kc from awe and dom from UO